robobee-repos/owncloud-docker/README.md

-# Wordpress-Base
+# OwnCloud-Docker

 ## Description

-This is a base image for Wordpress.
 It modifies the parent image insofar as it can take input configuration files to override the image configuration files, allowing for Kubernetes config maps.
+Additionally, it includes the rsync daemon and configures a separate data directory.
+The rsync daemon can be used to backup the ownCloud installation and the data directory.

 ## Environment Parameters